More about: Palace of Versailles Tickets and Tours

 There is no doubt that touring the royal chambers of the Palace of Versailles will give you an idea of the luxury and wealth enjoyed by the French court during the time of Louis XVI and Marie-Antoinette, but you must also visit the Hall of Mirrors, where the Treaty of Versailles was signed, the document that put an end to the First World War.

-It is clear that the inside of the Palace is a great museum, but you will see that the art continues when you go outside to stroll through its gardens, not only because of the vegetation, but also because of its sculptures and fountains.
+It is clear that the inside of the Palace is a great museum, but you will see that the art continues when you go outside to stroll through its gardens, not only for the vegetation, but also for its sculptures and fountains.

 Is visiting the Palace of Versailles with children a good idea?